 Dinner is served

-Loyal Toast (Toast to Her Majesty The Queen)
+Loyal Toast (Toast to His Majesty The King)

 If there are to be toasts, they can be given after dinner, or at an appropriate place in the programme.
 However, toasts should not precede dinner.
 The "Loyal Toast" should always be the first toast of the evening.
-The M.C. asks the designated person to give the Loyal Toast; that person invites all to rise; once everyone is silent the toast "The Queen, La Reine" is made, with no preliminary or following remarks.
+The M.C. asks the designated person to give the Loyal Toast; that person invites all to rise; once everyone is silent the toast "The King, Le Roi" is made, with no preliminary or following remarks.
 Please note: guests do not clink glasses.
 Afterwards, everyone is seated.
 For the traditions of the Loyal Toast, see below.